jamieday/jamie.day/public/text/tech-info.md

 This text was written in Markdown and preloaded via fetch API - then awaited by the `tech-info` command, and parsed using an external Markdown parser.

 **Socket.io** is used for the WebSockets integration - this allows for the online count and I'm planning on implementing some weird / cool stuff with it.
 Currently have a blackboard prototype (try the command `blackboard`)!
-Note that there is a known issue: touch devices where drawing causes scrolling behavior will not be able to draw :(.
-There's probably an easy fix, I just haven't investigated this yet.

 The frontend & backend are written in TypeScript in strict mode.
 The code itself employs functional programming as much as is reasonable, with an emphasis on iterability, immutability, and scalability.